Home > Cantilever Racks

 Uprights:

-The cantilever heavy duty storage racks consist of uprights with a vertical column bolted to a horizontal base.
+Uprights are vertical columns that are bolted to the horizontal base (or centers).
 A minimum of two uprights must be ordered to create a cantilever racking unit.
-The vertical column of the cantilever rack upright is punched on 3" centers, up and down the upright.
-Also the front and the back of the vertical column is punched, thus the vertical columns can be used as a single sided upright or a double sided upright depending on which type of base is attached to the vertical column.
-Color Gray.
+The vertical column of the cantilever rack upright is punched for adjustable shelf heights and bolted on 3" tall center beams.
+The spacing between the uprights can be adjusted depending on the length of objects being stored.
+The front and the back of the uprights are also punched, so they can be used as single-sided or double-sided (depending on which type of base they are attached to).
+Color: Gray

 Arms:

 The cantilever arm is the heart of the cantilever rack system.
-Arms are adjustable on 3" centers up and down the upright.
-The arms attach to the upright with a hair pin keeper, the hair pin keeper allows for instant arm adjustability.
+Arms are adjustable at 3" increments that are punched across the length of the uprights.
+The arms attach to the upright with a hairpin keeper which makes instant arm adjustability possible.
 Arms are available with or without front lips.
-The arms are available in two types straight arms and incline arms.
-Color Gray
+The arms are available in two types: straight arms and incline arms.
+Color: Gray

 Straight Arms:

-are generally used to store flat stable items such as lumber, steel sheets, cartons, skids, etc. Straight arms up to and including 48" long have a minimum upward pitch of 3/8" per foot to compensate for deflection, 54" and 60" straight arms have a 5/8" minimum upward pitch per foot.
+Generally used to store flat, stable items such as lumber, steel sheets, cartons, skids, etc. Straight arms up to and including 48" long have a minimum upward pitch of 3/8" per foot to compensate for deflection, 54" and 60" straight arms have a 5/8" minimum upward pitch per foot.

 Inclined Arms: